 Plants, Coral, and Welfare: Wellesley Students Present Their Summer Research Projects

 Wellesley’s Summer Research Program is an annual chance for students to fully immerse themselves in a scientific research project.
 They can either dive more deeply into a topic they are already fascinated with, or take the time to explore something that might not normally fit in their regular academic schedule.
-Either way, judging by the presentations at the poster session on July 28, it seems the 106 students, who conducted research with 49 Wellesley faculty and staff members, had an enriching and fulfilling summer.
+Either way, judging by the presentations at the poster session on July 28, which took place in the newly renovated Science Complex, it seems the 106 students, who conducted research with 49 Wellesley faculty and staff members, had an enriching and fulfilling summer.

 Students presented on their research projects from a large range of topics, including the hard sciences (physics, chemistry, astronomy, biochemistry, neuroscience), the social sciences (anthropology, psychology, sociology, women’s and gender studies), the natural world (environmental studies, biology, geosciences) and virtual reality (computer science).
 There were also students who interned at three of Wellesley’s specialized institutes: the Paulson Ecology of Place Initiative, Wellesley Centers for Women, and the Botanic Gardens.